yyx990803/meteor/docs/client/full-api/api/passwords.md

 On the client, you must pass `password` and at least one of `username` or `email` &mdash; enough information for the user to be able to log in again later.
+If there are existing users with a username or email only differing in case, `createUser` will fail.
 On the server, you do not need to specify `password`, but the user will not be able to log in until it has a password (eg, set with [`Accounts.setPassword`](#accounts_setpassword)).